hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 We have only scratched the surface of widgets for RShiny!
 There is so much more you can do, and we encourage you to delve deeper and explore added functionality.

-Also, to enhance the widget inputs, [shinyWidgets](https://github.com/dreamRs/shinyWidgets) is an R package that you can install that give you even more stylistic options for your Shiny app.
-The gallery of widget input that you can create using shinyWidgets can be found [here](https://shinyapps.dreamrs.fr/shinyWidgets/).
-A useful part of the gallery is that each widget input displayed has a `</> Show code` section that gives you the code needed to create the widget input on the UI side.
+Also, to enhance the widget inputs, [shinyWidgets](https://github.com/dreamRs/shinyWidgets) is an R package that you can install that gives you even more stylistic options for your Shiny app.
+The gallery of input widgets that you can create using shinyWidgets can be found [here](https://shinyapps.dreamrs.fr/shinyWidgets/).
+A useful part of the gallery is that each input widget displayed has a `</> Show code` section that gives you the code needed to create the input widget on the UI side.

 <p align="center">
 <img src="../img/Shiny_widgets.png" width="800">